 Caregivers often exhibit some tell-tale signs of caregiver fatigue.
 Maintaining a positive attitude is essential for a carer’s well-being.
 It’s vital to keep active, get adequate sleep and eat a balanced diet.
 Take a break now and again to recharge your batteries.
 To stay organised, caregivers should carry lists with them everywhere they go.

-Caregivers should also look at using mobility aids to help their clients become more independent.
+Caregivers should also use mobility aids to help their clients become more independent.
 Buying a stairlift is a great way to help elderly family members regain their independence.
 We hope that caregivers will find these tools useful.